Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Roman Forum| ©Antônia Felipe

-The visit to the interior of the Colosseum is undoubtedly the most interesting: the dimensions and the amount of details, tunnels and galleries that are preserved is incredible.
+The visit inside the Colosseum is undoubtedly the most interesting: the dimensions and the amount of details, tunnels and galleries that are preserved is incredible.
 It is also the most intense part of the visit, so it is best to do it as soon as possible, when the energy level is still very high.

-You can then take a break to rest in the area around the Colosseum before taking a pleasant walk to visit the Roman Forum, where you have more time to decide how much time you want to spend, how much detail you want to go into, etc.
+Afterwards, you can take a break to rest in the area around the Colosseum before taking a pleasant walk to visit the Roman Forum, where you have more time to decide how much time you want to spend, how much detail you want to stop, etc.

 Some tickets allow you to visit the Colosseum one day and the Roman Forum the next day, which can be a good option if you are traveling with very young children or if you notice that they are too tired after the visit to the amphitheater.
 By the way, remember that tickets to the Roman Forum are included in all tours and tickets to the Colosseum, which allows you to visit it without having to pay extra - a great tip!

-Besides the fact that the kids at that time will not be so tired yet, visiting the Colosseum in the fresh air is essential to enjoy it to the fullest.
+In addition to the fact that the children will not be so tired at that time of day, visiting the Colosseum in the cool of the day is essential to enjoy it to the fullest.

-In addition, early in the morning there are usually not so many visitors or large groups, which will be more pleasant to pay attention to the details, take pictures or even take a break during the visit to regain strength.
+Early in the morning, in addition, there are usually not so many visitors or large groups, which will be more pleasant to pay attention to the details, take pictures or even take a break during the visit to regain strength.
 You have this and other tips in my list of tips for visiting the Colosseum and the Roman Forum in this article.

-Once you finish walking around the area, the rest of Rome is waiting for you to go at your own pace discovering the historic center of the city.
+Once you finish walking around the area, the rest of Rome awaits you to go at your own pace discovering the historic center of the city.

 Child enjoying with VR| ©Jessica Lewis